-• Click on Save to apply the setting.
+• Click on Save to apply and store the settings.

 Video OCX Protocol

 To edit the video OCX protocol settings, select Streaming > Video OCX Protocol.

 In the Video OCX protocol setting page, the administrator can select RTP over UDP, RTP over RTSP (TCP), RTSP over HTTP or MJPEG over HTTP, for streaming media over the network.
 In the case of multicast networking, you can select the Multicast mode.
 Click on Save to confirm the setting.
 Video OCX protocol setting options include: